 Let us take the best real-world equivalent: a compass.
 It can rotate to point in the general direction of its target (the magnetic North, or a neighbor magnet), but it cannot point directly at it, because it spins like a wheel on an axle.
 If a compass is sitting on a table and there is a magnet directly above it, the compass cannot point to it.
 If we move the magnet more to one side of the compass, it still cannot point at the target, but it can point in the general direction of the target, and still obey its restrictions of the axle.

 When using a Locked Track constraint, you can think of the target as a magnet, and the owner as a compass.
 The Lock axis will function as the axle around which the owner spins, and the To axis will function as the compass“ needle.
 Which axis does what is up to you!

 If you have trouble understanding the buttons of this constraint, read the tooltips, they are pretty good.
 If you do not know where your object’s axes are, enable Axis in.
-Or, if you are working with bones, turn on the Axes button in the Armature menu’s Display panel.
+Or, if you are working with bones, turn on the Axes in the armature’s Viewport Display panel.

 This constraint was designed to work cooperatively with the Track To constraint.
 If you set the axes buttons right for these two constraints, Track To can be used to point the axle at a primary target, and Locked Track can spin the owner around that axle to a secondary target.

 This constraint also works very well for 2D billboarding.

 The tracking local axis, i.e. the owner’s axis to point at the target.
 The negative options force the relevant axis to point away from the target.

 The locked local axis, i.e. the owner’s axis which cannot be re-oriented to track the target.